-Samuel Scott, president at Sunrise Advisors in Leawood, Kan., also is steering clients away from TIPS right now.
+Samuel Scott, president at Sunrise Advisors in Leawood, Kansas, also is steering clients away from TIPS right now.
 He believes other asset classes -- including other currencies, commodities, stocks and real estate -- offer better inflation protection.

 He sounds a note of skepticism about how the government calculates inflation for the purpose of adjusting TIPS principal.